Futurama (video game)

 Futurama is a 3D platform video game based on the science fiction animated series of the same name.
-It was developed by Unique Development Studios for the PlayStation 2 and Xbox, both of which use cel-shading technology.
-The game follows the main characters (Fry, Bender and Leela) and main members of delivery company Planet Express, trying to stop Billionaire women Carol "Mom" Miller from acquiring over 50% percent of Earth and turning it into a giant warship, after selling Planet Express to her by its owner Professor Farnsworth, due to lack of resource and company's mismanagement.
-By going back in time before the sale but ultimately failing, continuing events in an endless cycle.
+It was developed by Unique Development Studios and published by SCi Games in Europe and Oceania and by Vivendi Universal Games in North America for the PlayStation 2 and Xbox, both of which use cel-shading technology.
+The game follows the main characters (Fry, Bender and Leela) and main members of delivery company Planet Express, trying to stop Billionaire Carol "Mom" Miller from acquiring over 50% percent of Earth and turning it into a giant warship, after selling Planet Express to her by its owner Professor Farnsworth, due to lack of resource and company's mismanagement.

-The game has received mixed reviews from critics and fans.
-While storytelling, writing, humor and voice acting was praised, many of the gameplay aspects like controls or camera were generally criticized.
+The game has received mixed reviews from critics.
+While storytelling, writing, humor and voice acting was praised, many of the gameplay aspects, controls and camera were generally criticized.
 The cutscenes and in-game footage of the game were repurposed into a DVD feature Futurama: The Lost Adventure as a bonus in The Beast with a Billion Backs, released on June 24, 2008.

 The game is considered to be as one of the rarest and most expensive games on PlayStation 2 and Xbox in a physical copy, ranging in places like eBay around $200 to $800.
 This is mainly due to incredibly low sales of the game, since it saw a very limited run of printings and partly due to the show's cancellation shortly after its release.